If you want to learn how to become your own boss, check this out.

 Another Way To Be Your Own Boss

-There’s one more way to be your own boss:
+There’s one more way to become your own boss:

 You can buy an established business.